MolBIFFM/diana/README.md

 The specification of statistical tests on individual modules with respect to either Gene Ontology or Reactome enrichment or the distribution of measurements across the protein-protein interaction network.

-Gene Ontology and Reactome enrichment can be assessed with respect to the entire annotation or pathway map, respectively, or the protein-protein interaction network.
+Gene Ontology and Reactome enrichment can be assessed with respect to the respective entire annotation or the protein-protein interaction network.

 To assess their distribution, measurements can be interpreted in a binary way measuring modules' enrichment of proteins which exhibit measurements exceeding a specified threshold.
 Alternatively, the distribution of measurements within separate modules can be compared with the remaining network.